 ARIES (March 21-April 19): Romantic partners may cost you dearly.
-Don't try to impress others by being deavors will turn out as planned.
+Don't try to impress others by being flamboyant or dramatic.
+Creative endeavors will turn out as planned.

-Don't partake in joint-money ventures.
 TAURUS (April 20-May 20): Your lover may take drastic measures to get your attention.
 Don't overreact or allow your temper to explode.

-GÉMINI (May 21-June 20): Get together with friends or relatives.
+GEMINI (May 21-June 20): Get

+together with friends or relatives.
 Travel will be beneficial.
-Self-improvement projects will bring favorable results.
+Self-im-provement projects will bring favorvour family may need your advice LEO (July 23-Aug.
+22): Don't blow situations out of proportion.
+Your ten-dency to overspend on items for your will cause friction.

 CANCER (June 21-July 22): Help those less fortunate than you and re-wards will follow.
-Older members of your family may need your advice.
+Older members of nder up.

-LEO (July 23-Aug.
-22): Don't blow situations out of proportion.
-Your ten-dency to overspend on items for your home will cause friction.
-VIRGO (Aug.
-23-Sept.
-22): You will take things the wrong way at an emotional level.
-Problems with inlaws or noisy relatives may get your ander up.

 LIBRA (Sept.
 23-Oct.
 22): Don't overspend on club memberships.
 Fund-raising events will cost more than you can afford.